threema-ch/threema-ios/README.md

 While the source code for Threema for iOS is published under an open source license, Threema is still a paid app.
 To run the app in combination with our official server infrastructure, you must have bought a license on the App Store.

-The app uses two different license check types, depending on the target app:
+The app uses three different license check types, depending on the target app:

 ### App Store Licensing